Yagogc/plp/NOTES.md

 - Microsoft Edge (Latest)
 - Firefox iOS (Latest)

-The app should be "responsive" enough to adecuate to any screen.
+The app should be "responsive" enough to adecuate to any screen size.